-The city does not have a dedicated sewerage system and most sanitation systems available in the town are classified as onsite systems (85.1%).
+The city does not have a dedicated sewerage system and most sanitation systems available are classified as onsite systems (86.1%).
 The main types of toilet facilities are septic tanks connected to a soak pit, to an open drain, to a water body or to open ground, lined tanks or lined pits, with no outlet or overflow and unlined pits.